AlexandreHugoMathieu/pvfault_detection_solar_academy/README.md

 - pvlib: https://pvlib-python.readthedocs.io/en/stable/
 - pvanalytics: https://pvanalytics.readthedocs.io/en/stable/

-The master has also been inspired from the [PVlib tutorial](https://pvsc-python-tutorials.github.io/PVSC48-Python-Tutorial/Tutorial%200%20-%20Overview.html).
+Some parts have also been inspired from the [PVlib tutorial](https://pvsc-python-tutorials.github.io/PVSC48-Python-Tutorial/Tutorial%200%20-%20Overview.html).

 I sincerely thank those developers who offer the possibilities to other researchers to build from the top-edge methods.